import sys

 CFA: (Consider_Fragment_Ambiguity) bool, if True, the fragment ambiguity (number of atoms in fragment) is considered (default: True)

-CPA: (Consider_Peak_Entropy) bool, if True, the peak entropy (how ambiguis the fragments are) is considered (default: True
+CPE: (Consider_Peak_Entropy) bool, if True, the peak entropy (how ambiguis the fragments are) is considered (default: True)

 """